Estimated reading time: 5 minutes

 2. Inviting

-A church that is inviting is enticing and draws participation.
+An inviting church is enticing and draws people in.
 It maintains an environment that others want to be part of and has a culture of inclusion.

 The facility is clean, orderly, and purposeful in its layout and design.